postgrespro/pg_probackup/Documentation.md

 #### Options

 This section describes all command-line options for pg_probackup commands.
 If the option value can be derived from an environment variable, this variable is specified below the command-line option, in the uppercase.
 Some values can be taken from the pg_probackup.conf configuration file located in the backup catalog.
-For details, see the section called “Configuring pg_probackup”.
+For details, see the section “Configuring pg_probackup”.

 If an option is specified using more than one method, command-line input has the highest priority, while the pg_probackup.conf settings have the lowest priority.